cburgmer/json-path-comparison/comparison/README.md

 - ✓, the result of this tool matches what the majority says
 - ✗, a result is different to multiple others
 - ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
-- (✓), there are not enough candidates available to check for correctness
 - e, the tool failed executing the query and probably does not support this type of query